This post may contain affiliate links, please see the privacy policy for details.

 Substitutions and Variations

-What to Serve with Cauliflower Carbonara
+How to Store Roasted Cauliflower Carbonara

-- Freeze: If kept in an airtight container or freezer bag, this recipe can be frozen for up to 3 months.
+Freeze: If kept in an airtight container or freezer bag, this recipe can be frozen for up to 3 months.

-- Reheat: Warm any leftovers back up in the microwave.
+Reheat: Warm any leftovers back up in the microwave.

 Cauliflower Carbonara FAQs

+Not a traditional Italian carbonara!
 You can find cream-based carbonara sauce recipes or at the grocery store but the authentic Italian way of making carbonara relies on egg yolks and cheese for creaminess.
 Add a splash of cream if you want but this is a rich, creamy dish without it.

 Take the pot off the heat before mixing in the eggs.
 There will be enough residual heat to cook the eggs sufficiently but too much heat will scramble them which might be good for egg fried rice but isn’t what you want from carbonara.